 This root vegetable has a lot of health benefits.
 While it’s the vegetable with the highest sugar content, it’s a rich source of iron, folate, calcium, magnesium, potassium, vitamins A, B6, and C, and soluble fiber, and it’s full of antioxidants.
 The high concentration of nitrates in beets also helps keep the blood pressure in check.
 Recent studies have also shown that drinking beetroot juice helps improve athletic performance due to its nitrate content.

-This beet spiced wedges recipe is a great starter or snack and can easily be served at parties at buffets.
+This beet-spiced wedges recipe is a great starter or snack and can easily be served at parties at buffets.
 The spices lend a pungent kick to the earthy tones of the beetroot wedges.
 These also taste great with any dip or sauce.
 You can check out our sauces and dips here.
+Sauce for the wedges

 Beet Spices wedges